rachelmoon290/apatinder-documentation/docs/index.md

 ### 1. Prior Model

-The response variable for our analysis is 'DaysInShelter'.
-The goal of the prior model is to figure out the best model that predicts 'DaysInShelter' and deliver the best set of coefficients of predictor variables to the Bayesian Posterior Model, so that it can start to be updated once user swipes into our system.
+Our goal is to find the best prior model that best predicts 'DaysInShelter' and deliver the best set of coefficients estimates to the Bayesian Posterior Model, so that it can start to be updated once user swipes into our system.

 In order to find the best model, we have tried linear regression without polynomial terms, linear regression with polynomial degree 3 for 'AgeAtIntake', lassoCV with polynomial degree 3 for 'AgeAtIntake', ridgeCV with polynomial degree 3 for 'AgeAtIntake', and random forest using gridsearchCV.
-Expecting that 'AgeAtIntake' has a positive correlation with 'DaysInShelter', we would like to find out a non-linear relationship between 'AgeAtIntake' and 'DaysInShelter', by taking polynomial degree 3 for 'AgeAtIntake'.
+Since very young puppies and very old dogs at intake would have longer stay at the shelter, we expected nonlinear relationship between 'AgeAtIntake' and 'DaysInShelter' and added polynomial feature up to degree 3 for 'AgeAtIntake' variable.

 ![](img/prior_scores.png)

-Random forest using gridsearchCV produced the best test set $R^2$ score, followed by ridgeCV with polynomial degree 3 for 'AgeAtIntake'.
-We decided to use ridgeCV, since ridge regression provides values of coefficients that can be used as coefficients for the posterior model and the performance of the ridge regression model was nearly as good as the random forest model.
+Random forest regressor using gridsearchCV produced the best test set R2 score, followed by ridgeCV with polynomial degree 3 for 'AgeAtIntake'.
+We decided to use ridgeCV (ridge regression with best hyperparameters), since ridge regression provides values of coefficients that can be used as coefficients for the posterior model, and the performance of the ridge regression model was nearly as good as the random forest model.

-Notebook demo can be found [here](https://github.com/Harvard-IACS/2019-AC297rs-APA-matching/blob/master/AC297R/submissions/Final/apa_cleaning_prior_model.ipynb).
+More details can be found in the notebook demo [here](https://github.com/Harvard-IACS/2019-AC297rs-APA-matching/blob/master/AC297R/submissions/Final/apa_cleaning_prior_model.ipynb).

 ### 2. User Swipes Model